blue-yonder/tsfresh/docs/text/data_formats.rst

     column_id="id", column_sort="time", column_kind="kind", column_value="value"

 to end up with the same extracted features as above.
+You can also omit the value column and let ``tsfresh`` can deduce it automatically.

 Input Option 3.
 Dictionary of flat DataFrames